Spagett1/pineflash/README.md

 ## :toolbox: Build Option 1, handy scripts
  </summary>

-Use the handy scripts which call git modules for you.
+Use the handy scripts will compile and install PineFlash for you.

 ## <img width="17" src="https://cdn.simpleicons.org/Linux/000000" /> Build Linux from script.
 1. To build from source code, first install build dependencies.
-2. extract the source code tar.gz from the newest Assets in [releases here](https://github.com/Spagett1/PineFlash/releases/)
+2. Extract the source code tar.gz from the newest Assets in [releases here](https://github.com/Spagett1/PineFlash/releases/)
-3. run the `generic_linux_install.sh` file which will build and install Pineflash.
+3. Run the `generic_linux_install.sh` file which will build and install Pineflash.

 ## <img width="17" src="https://cdn.simpleicons.org/archlinux/000000" />  Build on Arch based distro's
 1. All dependancies will be handled by the PKGBUILD